jsancs/mini-local-rag/README.md

 * Type `/bye` to stop the chat.
 * Type `/help` to show all the commands.
 * Type `/add` to create a collection.
     * You'll be asked to enter the paths for all the documents for the collection.
+You can enter specific files or directories, in which case it will process all the files within the directory.
     * Once you have entered all the docs, type `/stop` to interrupt the process.
     * You will be asked to introduce a coleccion name.
     * Then the embeddings will be generated and stored in a .npy file for future reference.
 The embeddings will be stored in memory with numpy.